 On November 23, 2021, Loudpack was served a complaint alleging personal injury and property damage.
 On July 18, 2022, Plaintiff's counsel sent a statutory offer to compromise and the parties are in process of negotiating a settlement amount.
-It is the intent of the Company to prevail in this matter.
+The Company was notified that the matter was settled as of September 19, 2022.
+The Court has scheduled a Compliance Hearing regarding Dismissal for December 12, 2022.